LastPass sharing allows you to share sites and secure notes with another person securely. The two most common uses for Sharing include:

 In your Vault, drag and drop logins and Secure Notes to the Shared Family Folder.
 Anything you add to the folder will automatically sync to other users who have been given access to it:

-All sites and notes in a Shared Family Folder can be edited or deleted by those who have administrative access to the folder.
+All sites and notes in a Shared Family Folder can be edited or deleted by those who have not been restricted by “Read Only” permissions on the folder.
 Updates are then kept in sync across all family members sharing the folder.